Best Buy digital sales surge as coronavirus fuels work-from-home boom

 |BEST BUY

 “We are reporting strong quarterly results in the midst of unprecedented times,” CEO Corie Barry said in a statement.
+Best Buy shares dropped, however, after the company noted that revenue growth is unlikely to remain at current levels.

 APPLE STOCK SPLIT PROMPTS DOW SHAKE-UP